openstack/networking-sfc/doc/source/api.rst

 One chain parameter option is currently defined.
 More parameter options can be added in future extensions to accommodate new requirements.
 The "correlation" parameter is used to specify the type of chain correlation mechanism.
-This parameter allows different correlation mechanim to be selected.
+This parameter allows different correlation mechanisms to be selected.
 This will be set to "mpls" for now to be consistent with current OVS capability.
 If this parameter is not specified, it will default to "mpls".